cafeibit/Azure-Data-Engineering/README.md

   *  Use read committed snapshot for data consistency
   *  Optimize common queries with result-set caching
-* To integrate SQL and Apache Spark pools in Azure Synapse Analytics
+* To integrate SQL and Apache Spark pools in Azure Synapse Analytics The integration can be helpful in use cases where you perform an ETL process predominately using SQL but need to call on the computation power of Apache Spark to perform a portion of the extract, transform, and load (ETL) process as it is more efficient.
   *  Authenticate in Azure Synapse Analytics
   *  Transfer data between SQL and Spark Pool in Azure Synapse Analytics
   *  Authenticate between Spark and SQL Pool in Azure Synapse Analytics